 You can write, telephone, fax or email in any of Sinhala, Tamil and English.
 You can also submit a completed form through our website.
 Our preferred means of communications for non-urgent queries is by e-mail or post.
-For urgent queries, you should telephone us.
+For urgent queries, you should telephone

-You can also obtain copies of many of the documents that we issue at our information centre.
+You can also obtain copies of many of the documents that we issue from our Information Officer.

 Before contacting us, please look at our website, which has a lot of useful information.
-You can also visit our Information Centre located at our office in Colombo.
+You can also visit our office located Colombo.